IIIF/api/source/extension/georef/index.md

 ### 3.4 Georef Annotation `body`

 The `body` of a Georef Annotation contains the data you would like to relate to some Canvas or IIIF Image Service.
 In our case, the `body` contains the GCPs and geocoordinates.
 Since geocoordinates are encoded as GeoJSON-LD, the value for `body` _MUST_ be a GeoJSON Feature Collection.
-The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and each `geometry` property must contain the `coordinates` property.
+The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and each `geometry` property _MUST_ contain the `coordinates` property.
 The Feature Collection _SHOULD_ contain at least three Features. `[@BERT @JULES @BRYAN]` explain WHY should it contain at least three Features in the implementation notes

 ### 3.5 The `pixelCoords` Property